 Surface Water Drainage Scheme - LLFA

-Prior to or in conjunction with the submission of each reserved matters application, in accordance with the submitted FRA and or Drainage Strategy (Oxhey Lane, Carpenders Park, Land at Carpenders Park Farm Flood Risk and Drainage Strategy, Ref 2403160-ACE-XX-XX-RP-C-0301 revision B, dated 31 October 2025 and Drainage Strategy Sheet 2 Rev C dated 18.12.2025) by Ardent Consulting Engineers), detailed designs of a surface water drainage scheme incorporating the following measures shall be submitted to and agreed with the Local Planning Authority.
+Prior to or in conjunction with the submission of each reserved matters application, in accordance with the submitted FRA and or Drainage Strategy (Oxhey Lane, Carpenders Park, Land at Carpenders Park Farm Flood Risk and Drainage Strategy, Ref 2403160-ACE-XX-XX-RP-C-0301 revision B, dated 31 October 2025 and Drainage Strategy Sheet 2 Rev C dated 18.12.2025) by Ardent Consulting Engineers), detailed designs of a surface water drainage scheme incorporating the following measures shall be submitted to and agreed in writing by the Local Planning Authority.
 The approved scheme will be implemented prior to the first occupation of the development.
 The scheme shall address the following matters:

 a) Demonstrate how interception for the first 5mm of any storm event will be managed within the site in line with the National Standards (2025)

 b) Surface water runoff rates will be attenuated to 1.3 l/s for 1ha of impermeable areas in the northern catchment discharging to Thames Water Surface Water Sewer and 26 l/s for 2.5ha of impermeable area in the southern catchment discharging via new pipework under Oxhey Lane to the main river.
-If the impermeable areas created are less than the values stated above, then the discharge rates will be recalculated and resubmitted to the Local Planning Authority for approval.
+If the impermeable areas created are less than the values stated above, then the discharge rates will be recalculated and resubmitted to the Local Planning Authority for approval. (is this needed, or can it be changed to a ‘X l/s per ha’ calculation?)

 c) Provision of surface water attenuation storage, sized and designed to accommodate the volume of water generated in all rainfall events up to and including the critical storm duration for the 3.33% AEP (1 in 30 year) and 1%AEP (1 in 100) rainfall events (both including allowances for climate change).
-All impermeable areas in this calculation will use a CV value of 1, any permeable areas draining into the formal drainage scheme will us an appropriate CV value.
+All impermeable areas in this calculation will use a CV value of 1, any permeable areas draining into the formal drainage scheme will use an appropriate CV value.
 The storage calculations will clearly demonstrate how 10% urban creep has been included (via a drainage catchment drawing and associated table which match the supporting calculations of the conveyance network).

 d) Detailed designs, supporting modelling calculations and drawings of the drainage conveyance network in the: